-State Rate for Newly Covered Employers Applicable Until They Qualify for Rate Based on Experience - Usual Standard Rate of 5.4% plus Surcharges in Some States Except: Alabama 2.7% Alaska 1 Average industry tax rate (1.53%) Arizona 1 2.0% Arkansas ^{1,3} 2.9% (3.7%1) California 1 3.4% Colorado ^{1,2} Standard rate of 1.7%, the actual experience rate, or construction rate at average industry tax rate, whichever is greater.
-Connecticut 4.8% Delaware Average assessment rate for all employers (2.5%) but not less than 1.0%.
-D.C.
-1 Higher of 2.7% or same rate as average rate for all employers for last Cy.
+State Rate for Newly Covered Employers Applicable Until They Qualify for Rate Based on Experience - Usual Standard Rate of 5.4% plus Surcharges in Some States Except: Alabama 2.7% Alaska 1 Average industry tax rate (1.53%) Arizona 1 2.0% Arkansas ^{1,3} 2.9% (3.3%1) California 1 3.4% Colorado ^{1,2} Standard rate of 1.7%, the actual experience rate, or construction rate at average industry tax rate, whichever is greater.
+Connecticut 4.8% Delaware 1.9% D.C.
+1 Higher of 2.7% or same rate as average rate for all employers for last CY.
 Florida 1 2.7% Georgia 1 2.62%, plus 0.08% administrative assessment.
-Hawaii 3.0% Idaho Mathematical formula relating fund balance to average cost benefit fund years but not less than 1% and not more than 3.36%.(1.0%).
-Illinois 1 Greater of 2.7%, or 2.7% times the adjusted state experience factor (3.75% for 2015) or their major industrial classification average rate, or a rate based on their individual experience.
+Hawaii 2.4% Idaho Mathematical formula relating fund balance to average cost benefit fund years but not less than 1% and not more than 3.36%.(1.0%).
+Illinois 1 Greater of 2.7%, or 2.7% times the adjusted state experience factor (3.55% for 2016) or their major industrial classification average rate, or a rate based on their individual experience.
 Indiana 2.5% lowa ^{1,2} 12th benefit ratio rank in current rate schedule, but not less than 1.0%.(1.0%).
-For non-construction employers, 12th benefit ration rank in current rate schedule but not less than 1.0%.
-For construction employers, 21st benefit ration rank, but not to exceed 9.0%.
+For non-construction employers, 12th benefit ratio rank in current rate schedule but not less than 1.0%.
+For construction employers, 21st benefit ratio rank, but not to exceed 9.0%.
 Kansas 2.7% for non construction; 6.0% for construction Kentucky 2 2.7% (foreign and domestic construction firms receive maximum rate 6).
 Louisiana Weighted average of the industry, but not less than 1% and a maximum rate of 6.2% when the reserve balance is negative.
-Maine Set at predetermined yield, but not below 1.0% (2.58%6).
-Maryland New employer rate is calculated as the Highest of 1% of the taxable wage base, 5- year benefit cost rate, or the contribution rate of an employer with a benefit ratio of 0.0000, not to exceed 2.6%.
+Maine 10 Set at predetermined yield, but not below 1.0% (2.04%).
+Maryland New employer rate is calculated as the highest of 1.0% of the taxable wage base, 5-year benefit cost rate, or the contribution rate of an employer with a benefit ratio of 0.0, not to exceed 2.6%.
 The employer rate for foreign contractors cannot exceed the highest rate in effect for any tax/calendar year.
-5 Massachusetts Rate consistent with that for employers with 10.5-11.0% positive reserve construction rate at average of NAICS Code 23(2.83%6).
+5 Massachusetts Rate consistent with that for employers with 10.5-11.0% positive reserve construction rate at average of NAICS Code 23(2.83%).
 Michigan 2 In 2012, 2.7% for the 1st year of liability; for the 2nd and 3rd years of liability rate is based on 1/3 and 2/3 of benefit charges, respectively.
 Thereafter, rate is based totally on employer's calculated experience factors.
 In 2013 and thereafter, 1st and 2nd years are based on 1/3 and 2/3 of benefit charges, respectively.
 Thereafter, rate is based totally on employer's calculated experience factors.
 Minnesota 2 Higher of 1.0% or state's 4-year computed average rate, plus the state's base tax rate and any additional assessments(1.766).
-Mississippi 1 1.16% first year, 1.26% second year, 1.36% third year, then determined by experience Missouri 1 1.3% for newly covered nonprofit employers and governmental entities electing contributions.
-For others, 3.510% or average for the industry, whichever is higher.
+Mississippi 1 1.16% first year, 1.26% second year, 1.36% third year, then determined by experience.
+Missouri 1 1.3% for newly covered nonprofit employers and governmental entities electing contributions.
+For others, 3.51% or average for the industry, whichever is higher.
 Rates include percentage increases based on average fund balance.
-Montana Average rate for employer's major industry classification, but not less than 1.0% Nebraska For non-construction employers, category 12 rate but not less than 1.25% and not greater than 2/5%.
-In 2015 the rate for new non-construction employers will be 1/25%.
-For new construction employers, the category 20 rate.
-For 2015, the rate for new construction employers will be 5.4%.
-Construction employers defined as those in category 23 of NAICS.
-Nevada 2.95%4
+Montana Average rate for employer's major industry classification, but not less than 1.0%.